Assembling the Frame

 Step ()

-- only: Slide an extra bracket in the 200mm extrusion on the same rail that the motor is attached to
+- only: Slide an extra bracket in the 200mm extrusion on the right side

-- Construct three L shaped joins of 370mm and 200mm extrusions as shown in the model, such that the 200mm extrusion is attached on the side that wasn’t used as a reference point for aligning the motor mount.
+- Construct three L shaped joins of 370mm and 200mm extrusions as shown in the model.

 -